 - the chairman of the board of directors,

-- the vice-chairman.

-- The chairman of the compensation committee,

-- The chairman of the nomination committee,

-- The chairman of the audit committee.

-- The chairman of the risk committee,
+- the vice-chairman,

+- the chairmen of board committees, and

-- and one (1) or two (2) independent directors appointed by the board of directors.
+- one (1) or two (2) directors appointed by the board of directors.

 The term of committee members coincides in principle with their term as voting or non-voting director; nevertheless, the board may, if it deems it appropriate, terminate a voting or non-voting director's appointment to one or more committees on which he serves before the end of his term as voting or non-voting director.